stephanenicolas/robospice/README.md

     }

 ````

+For more information, browse the source code of the sample project.
+Also, browse [RoboSpice Javadocs online](http://octo-online.github.com/robospice/apidocs/index.html).
 For developpers
 ===============

 IDE & Build Tools configuration to use RoboSpice in your App
 ------------------------------------------------------------

-* In Eclipse :: simply add the following jars to your libs folder :
+* In Eclipse :: simply add the following jars to your libs folder (availlable in [downloads]([RoboSpice Javadocs online](http://octo-online.github.com/robospice/apidocs/index.html))) :
     * robospice-x.x.x.jar
     * robospice-json-x.x.x.jar
     * robospice-spring-android-x.x.x.jar